Archive for the ‘Weed Control’ Category

 The decontamination of large areas from Japanese knotweed by steaming is further advancing.
 After the association for sewage treatment Offenburg and the regional board Freiburg have successfully used hot steam to control knotweed in 2009, the regional board Karlsruhe follows their example.

-At the beginning of November three large areas close to the city of Sinzheim were steamed by the steaming specialists MSD GmbH, Durbach and Mobildampf, Waiblingen.
+At the beginning of November three large areas close to the city of Sinzheim were steamed by the steaming specialists MSD Corp., Durbach and Mobildampf, Waiblingen.

 Although the regional board Freiburg had had the contaminated areas excavated down to 20 cm depth and the material steamed in specially prepared tipping trailers, the regional board Karlsruhe decided to treat 2 of the 3 areas with the classic method of sheet steaming.